AliRezaBmeDu/Portfolio-Website/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-All the Microverse provided descriptive documents.
+All documents provided by Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>